cloudevents/spec/cloudevents/SDK.md

 #### Encode/Decode an Event

-Each SDK will support encoding and decoding an Event with regards to a transport and encoding. `Structured` encoding is the easiest to support, as it is just `json`, but `Binary` is fairly custom for each transport.
+Each SDK MUST support encoding and decoding an Event with regards to a transport and encoding:

+- Each SDK MUST support structured-mode messages for each transport that it supports.
+- Each SDK SHOULD support binary-mode messages for each transport that it supports.
+- Each SDK SHOULD support batch-mode messages for each transport that it supports (where the event format and transport combination supports batch mode).
+- Each SDK MUST indicate which modes it supports for each supported event format.

 #### Data